polyaxon/polyaxon/templates/polyaxon_cli/commands/config.md

 option | type | description
 -------|------|------------
-  --verbose| BOOLEAN | To set the verbosity of the client --host| TEXT | To set the server endpoint --http_port| INTEGER | To set the http port --ws_port| INTEGER | To set the stream port --use_https| BOOLEAN | To set the https
+  --verbose| BOOLEAN | To set the verbosity of the client.
+  --host| TEXT | To set the server endpoint.
+  --http_port| INTEGER | To set the http port.
+  --ws_port| INTEGER | To set the stream port.
+  --use_https| BOOLEAN | To set the https.
-  --help| | Show this message and exit.
+  --help| | Show this message and exit..